adoyle-h/one.nvim/README.md

     local diagnostics = builtins.diagnostics
     local formatting = builtins.formatting

-    -- Do not return config, only return the overrided parts return {
+    -- Do not return config, only return the overridden parts return {
       nullLS = {
         sources = {